 Children start having tantrums around 18-months.

-Trantrums continue, off and on, throughout the toddler and preschool years.
+Tantrums continue, off and on, throughout the toddler and preschool years.

-Trantrums come close to stopping around the ages five and six years old.
+Tantrums come close to stopping around the ages five and six years old.

 Teens and adults tantrum too, but by then we call it responding impulsively.